MicheleTobias/workshop-photogrammetry/README.md

 /#maptimeDavis has literally done whole workshops on collecting your own imagery with both drones and kites, so we won't take time to go into detail on these.

 The advantages to collecting your own photos is that you're in control.
 You choose the day, the place, and the sensors.
 These systems are an option for small areas.
 These platforms can also just be fun to use.
-There's nothing like seeing the photos you just took from high above of the ecosystem you're currenly standing in and seeing something you didn't expect.
+There's nothing like seeing the photos you just took from high above of the ecosystem you're currently standing in and seeing something you didn't expect.

 The disadvantages are of collecting your own photos should not be ignored.
 (Here's where we have the serious talk.)
 The expense of a drone photo system is not small.
 Kite systems, while typically much less expensive than drones, require you to design your own system - there are no widely accepted commercial packages of hardware for kites.
 Depending on the platform you choose (drone, kite, balloon, etc.), you will have safety and legal restrictions to contend with.
 With all of these platforms, you run the risk of physical personal harm.
 You also need to develop the skills required to run the collection platforms.